mgd2347/mgd2347/README.md

 - 👋 Hi, I’m @mgd2347
 - 👀 I’m interested in pretty much all kinds of fiction, books, films, series, etc.
-- 🌱 I’m currently taking a programming professional course
+- 🌱 I’m currently doing a professional internship as frontend web developer.
-- 💞️ I’m looking to collaborate on, at this point, anything that can give me experience and chances to practice and learn more
+- 💞️ I’m looking to collaborate on, at this point, anything that can give me experience and chances to practice and learn more.
 - 📫 How to reach me: margaridaf235@gmail.com

 <!---